-To launch instances in the Cloud, a stack must first be created using credentials with appropriate cloud permissions and policies.
+To launch instances in the Cloud, a stack must first be created/built using credentials with appropriate cloud permissions and policies.
 The stack consists of the base OS (CentOS 7), services, libraries, applications, and any data that is needed so that once the instance starts up, it is ready to begin processing jobs.
 The ODDC allows customization options to conform to cloud configurations (proxy, vpc, subnet, etc.).
+See the section Stack Manager for information on creating a stack, and see the CLI Commands section Stacks for stack commands.

-Two images are generated from the stack build process: a base OS image and a prebuilt/configured image snapshot.
+The stack build process generates two images: a base OS image and a prebuilt/configured image snapshot.
 You can use a stock image from the marketplace or account to build a private image.
 Cluster software used is Torque, Ansible, Maui, and Serf.